 NOTE upfront, in some of the Tweet screenshots I post below one can see that in some I have responded, but when you click to see the Tweet, my Tweet is gone.
 It is still there when I am logged IN, but while logged out no one can see it.
 It’s Twitters shadowbanning again on Pret’s behalf.
-My Main Twitter is @LateNightGirlMe which gets regularly shadowbanned.
+My Main Twitter is @LateNightGirlMe (which is now expretDOTorg) gets regularly shadowbanned.
 But traffic is flowing, so I’m not concerned.

 As I wrote before that some reviews look fake and as insiders know that big companies use PR companies, as well as ask loyal employees to leave positive feedback mixed with a little bit of bearable negative.
 The latest series of feedback look a little fishy, dear Pret.
 Make an effort!
 I write this also because colleagues have lied in grievance investigation hearings in favour of my bullying superiors.
 The Development Manager who was tasked to sanction me has lied about not having had private contact with me.
 HR on several occasions have not been correct, having used questionable resources to get rid of me etc. etc.